CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/background_justification_algorithm.md

 (using near-90 GHz imagery).

-The proposed CIMR Level-2 SIC algorithm take full advantage of these approaches by exploiting the C-, KU-, and KA-band imagery of CIMR with dynamic tuning of the tie-points, and pan-sharpening techniques to obtain <5 km, <5% SICs meeting the CIMR mission requirements ([AD-1]).
+The proposed CIMR Level-2 SIC algorithm take full advantage of these approaches by exploiting the C-, K-, and KA-band imagery of CIMR with dynamic tuning of the tie-points, and pan-sharpening techniques to obtain <5 km, <5% SICs meeting the CIMR mission requirements ([AD-1]).

 Although many developments have been materialized through OSI SAF and CCI SIC R&D, the proposed